 About 63 per cent of the respondents were willing to pay for preservation of Devara kadu as they believed, this would also preserve the forests in Kodagu.
-Similarly, abut 60 per cent of the respondents indicated that they are willing to pay for preservation as their entire village would benefit from preservation (Table 4).
 About 57 per cent of respondents expressed their willingness to pay for preservation of Devara kadu for performing in the festival.
 About 42 per cent of the respondents were willing to pay for preservation of Devara kadu so as to sustain the traditions of Kodagu.
 About, 31 per cent were willing to pay, in order to preserve the Devara kadu for future generation.